-To setup/install Store Manager to Windows:
+To setup/install Store Manager POS to Windows:

-- First, unload (stop) any programs that may be running on your computer. - Insert the Store Manager CD-ROM Disk into the appropriate drive - Click Start, then Run. - Type D:\SETUP (where D is the letter representing your CD-ROM) and click OK or press - Follow the installation program's instructions.
+- First, unload (stop) any programs that may be running on your computer. - Insert the Store Manager POS CD-ROM Disk into the appropriate drive or double click the downloaded installation file. - Click Start, then Run. - Type D:\SETUP (where D is the letter representing your CD-ROM) and click OK or press Enter. - Follow the installation program's instructions.